-- 3. A Final Budget will be presented to the Board of Trustees in a public meeting for discussion, along with a Public Engagement Report, prior to the Final Budget being presented to the Board for approval.
-The Final Budget will be adopted by resolution prior to the end of the fiscal year. - 4.
-A copy of the final budget will be sent to the Office of the State Auditor within 30 days after its adoption.
+- ii.
+Commitments through obligation, contract, offer or any other means are not allowed until the Final Budget is adopted by the Board. - iii.
+Expenditures are not allowed until the budget year begins. - 3.
+A Final Budget will be presented to the Board of Trustees in a public meeting for discussion, along with a Public Engagement Report, prior to the Final Budget being presented to the Board for approval.
+The Final Budget will be adopted by resolution of the Board prior to the end of the fiscal year. - 4.
+A copy of the Final Budget will be sent to the Office of the State Auditor within 30 days after its adoption.